-- ▶ Before starting FUNCTION DRESS BEGIN, position the grinding wheel near the dressing tool - Make sure there is no risk of collision - Verify the NC program by slowly executing it block by block - Cycle 1017 is DEF-active. - No coordinate conversion cycles are permitted in dressing mode.
+- Before starting FUNCTION DRESS BEGIN, position the grinding wheel near the dressing tool - Make sure there is no risk of collision - Slowly prove-out the NC program - You can execute this cycle in the following operating modes: FUNCTION MODE MILL, FUNCTION MODE TURN, FUNCTION MODE GRIND and FUNCTION DRESS. - Cycle 1017 is DEF-active. - No coordinate conversion cycles are permitted in dressing mode.
 The control displays an error message. - The control does not graphically depict the dressing operation. - If you program a COUNTER FOR DRESSING Q1022, then the control performs the dressing process only after reaching the defined counter from the tool management function.
 The control saves the DRESS-N-D and DRESS-N-D-ACT counters for every grinding wheel.

-- At the end of each infeed run, the control updates the tool data for the grinding tool and dressing tool. - For the reversal points of the reciprocating movement, the control takes into account the retraction values AA and AI from the tool management function.
-The width of the dressing roll must be less than the width of the dressing wheel, including the retraction values. - The control does not apply tool radius compensation in the dressing cycle. - This cycle can only be run in dressing mode.
+- At the end of each infeed, the control checks the tool data of the grinding tool and the dressing roll. - If the width of the dressing roll is less than the width of the grinding wheel, the control will use the retraction amounts AA and AI from tool management as reversal points for the reciprocation movement. - If the width of the dressing roll is greater than that of the grinding wheel, HEIDENHAIN recommends using the parameter Q1028 OVERLAP.
+In this case, the retraction amounts AA and AI are only used for monitoring the maximum reciprocating path, but the tool does not move to the associated positions.
+The maximum tool movement is up to the retraction amounts AA and AI.
+Define retraction amounts that are large enough for the grinding tool, or use a smaller dressing roll. - The control does not apply tool radius compensation in the dressing cycle. - This cycle can be run only in dressing mode.
 The machine manufacturer may already have programmed the switch-over in the cycle sequence.
+Further information: Programming and Testing User's Manual